 Solasta: Crown of the Magister

 Of course, not limiting ourselves to just games with the official Dungeons & Dragons branding gives us a few more worthy options to consider.
 One such game is Solasta: Crown of the Magister, a hybrid of XCOM and Baldur’s Gate using DnD fifth edition rules for its mechanics.
-Following the classic humble beginnings of your party meeting in a tavern, quaffing ale and regaling each other with tales of past exploits, your heroes soon set out on a fantastical adventure to search for pieces of an artefact that could prevent a second cataclysm.
+Following the classic humble beginnings of your party meeting in a tavern, quaffing ale and regaling each other with tales of past exploits, your heroes soon set out on a fantastical adventure to search for pieces of an artifact that could prevent a second cataclysm.

 You can check out the Solasta: Crown of the Magister review for a more in-depth look; our verdict is that “though most of the story and dialogue cover well-trodden territory, the combat is challenging and rewarding – even when it feels like the dice have a vendetta against you”.
 So if you’re up for something set in a completely different world but with familiar mechanics, this is the RPG for you.